s54a/projectinit/Readme.md

 ```bash
 npm create-vite-app ProjectName
 ```

+These files are generated (with create react app)

+    my-app/
+    ├── README.md
+    ├── node_modules/
+    ├── package.json
+    ├── .gitignore
+    ├── public/
+    │   ├── favicon.ico
+    │   ├── index.html
+    │   ├── manifest.json
+    │   └── robots.txt
+    └── src/
+    ├── App.css
+    ├── App.js
+    ├── App.test.js
+    ├── index.css
+    ├── index.js
+    └── logo.svg

+As you can see there are so many files which aren't necessary so you will have to remove these files remove code from `index.css` or maybe more files.

+So you can do this once and use this template by using this package or just copy paste.

+**So why use this package instead of copy pasting**
+So assume you have created many templates now you will create a folder to store them and every time you will start a new project you will have to go to that location copy that file and paste it at the location where you are starting the project and then change the name.

+So this package does all that when you create a template and add it as a template from Command Line Interface and what I have learned & heard is **that you will much faster at things with CLI then GUI**.

+## Why I Created this

+When you start Learning to code you will create multiple new projects so every time you will have to create new files

+e.g. index.html, style.css, app.js

+When you will advance to React you will do

 So every time you will do that you will have to remove files edit content of the files.